 Sessions cost £30 for a first appointment, £50 follow up.
 Lower fees are considered for students and those on a low income.

 If you are unable to attend a session, please give the plenty of notice.
 A minimum of 24 hours notice is required.
 Failure to do so, on non-attendance will result in incurring the full fee of the session.

 From time to time, the Counsellor may not be able to attend sessions, usually due to training workshops, conferences or holidays.
 The Counsellor will give you as much notice as possible.
 If the Counsellor is unwell, they will inform you as soon as possible and try to offer you an alternative appointment.
 Sessions missed due to the Counsellors unavailability are not chargeable.

 How long are appointments?

 A first appointment lasts for 30 minutes.
 All follow up appointments are 50 minutes long.
 The whole 50 minutes is your time.
 This is an industry standard.

 I offer both short and long term therapy.
 Everyone is different, so it is difficult to give a timescale on therapy.
 It would be advisable to work together initially for 6-8 weeks and review the work.
 The client decides whether they would like the work to continue.
 Its is important we have a planned ending session.

 Insurance and checks

-I am fully insured and has a comprehensive DBS certificate.
+I am fully insured and has a comprehensive DBS (disclosure and barring service) certificate.

 What is Humanistic Therapy?